Lynn Rose Curtin

 Her book, Dear Creator, features invocations and song prayers, and is accompanied by a CD of spoken word and song.
 Beautifully illustrated by the artists of the NLAPW Jacksonville Branch, this book may be purchased through Amazon and through Lynn.
 All profits from the sale of Dear Creator will be given to organizations concerned with uplifting the human spirit.

 In recent years, Lynn released the CDs Inner Passage and Journeys and Meditations.
-Both CDs feature original music written to accompany people in transition as well as to enhance church services and workshops where evolution of the soul is the primary focus.
+Both CDs feature original music written to lift the spirits of the individual listener and to enhance church services and workshops where evolution of the soul is the primary focus.